asdqwex/rikc/README.md

 1. chef_block to namespace chef configs : https://github.com/knife-block/knife-block
 2. companies knives for customer configs
-3. .stabby file (see example.stabby in repo) place in your home directory
+3. .rikc file (see example.rikc in repo) place in your home directory

 #### Usage